mikehaertl/php-pdftk/README.md

  * Add background or overlay PDFs
  * Read out meta data about PDF and form fields
  * Set passwords and permissions

+## Requirements

+ * The `pdftk` command must be installed and working on your system
+ * This library is written for pdftk 2.x versions.
+You should be able to use it with pdftk 1.x but not all methods will work there.
+   For details consult the man page of pdftk on your system.

 ## Installation